smithandrobot/sr_site/src/documents/carousels/twitter.html.md

 ---
-title: Verison Tournament of Tweets
+title: Verizon Tournament of Tweets
 subtitle: for Twitter and Mass Relevance: Design, Development
 slides:
     - twitter-home